A Vision for Ireland's Greenest Town

 A blueprint to the Green Transition in Irish towns

-A total approch
+A total approach

 The vision is built around action in five key pillars People, Nature, Energy, Economy and Mobility, each with a high-level goal and strategies and actions defined to achieve them.
-This approach allows for broad stakeholder engagement and facilities a holistic Green Transition that avoids siloes thinking.
+This approach allows for broad stakeholder engagement and facilities a holistic Green Transition that avoids siloed thinking.

 Visions of the future